UnbendableStraw/homepod-restore/README.md

 gaster reset
 idevicerestore -d -e YOUR.ipsw
 ```
+* Do not disturb HomePod or cable during restore process
 * If the restore is unsuccessful, just try again!
 But...
 * If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
 * If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (bga / nand)